pimterry/notes/README.md

 curl https://cdn.rawgit.com/pimterry/notes/v0.2.0/notes > /usr/local/bin/notes && chmod +x /usr/local/bin/notes
 ```

 By default your notes live in ~/notes, but you can change that to anywhere you like by setting the `$NOTES_DIRECTORY` environmental variable.
+See [how do I configure this?](#how-do-i-configure-this) for more details.

 #### Installing Bash completion